-- Reviewing students' individual progress towards their EHCP outcomes each term. - Reviewing the IRA / BSP regularly - Creating plans to support students with needs that arise that have not been identified in the above mentioned documentation. - Using student questionnaires and Student leadership team SLT provide regular and timely feedback - Internal Audits - Termly Governance reviews - Holding person-centred annual reviews for students with EHC plans
+- Reviewing students' individual progress towards their EHCP outcomes each halfterm in their Individual Progress, Attainment and Review document. - Reviewing the IRA / BSP regularly - Creating plans to support students with needs that arise that have not been identified in the above mentioned documentation.

+- Using student questionnaires and Student Council platform SLT provide regular and timely feedback - Internal Audits - Termly Governance reviews - Holding person-centred annual reviews for students with EHC plans

-Our college EHCP reviews are conducted using a person-centred approach involving the student, their family and any other professionals who support them.
+Our College EHCP reviews are conducted using a person-centred approach involving the student, their family and any other professionals who support them.
 The student is invited to share their thoughts.
 They are also encouraged to discuss what is working well for them, any concerns they may have and longer-term transition / aspirational goals.
 The remainder of the meeting focuses on the student's progress towards their specified EHCP outcomes and the continued appropriateness of the current outcomes and provision.
 Professional reports, assessments and observations are discussed.